 Reverberations is an online publication for young people, especially college students, to engage emotionally, analytically, and intuitively with all forms of art.
 The website was created in January 2017 by our founders, Sage Marshall and Linne Halpern.
 Although based out of Wesleyan University, Reverberations hopes to share the stories of young people all over the world.
-The Reviews section contains timely pieces where students engage, in less than 500 words, with their personal experiences of recent works of art.
+The Fresh Thoughts section contains timely pieces where students engage, in less than 500 words, with their personal experiences of recent works of art.
 The Essays section is more free form, containing prose, poetry, and visual responses to art, regardless of when the art was released.
 The Dialogues section is a place where our contributors can share their conversations with other artists.
 Reverberations is currently seeking regular contributors as well as submissions of essays, reviews, and dialogues.

 Reverberations Mag in the news:

 The Middletown Press: Wesleyan’s student-run online mag seeks diverse voices with community submissions

 Study Breaks: With 'Reverberations,' Sage Marshall Reimagines Criticism

 Wesleyan Argus: Founders Halpern '18 and Marshall '19 Look to Connect Over Criticize at Reverberations

 Look for us on social media and contact us at firstname.lastname@example.org.